Package-level declarations

 Compute the Haversine distance between the two coordinates.

-Calculate distance of a point (pLat,pLon) to a line defined by two other points (lat1,lon1) and (lat2,lon2)
+Calculate distance of a point (pLat,pLon) to a line defined by two other points (lat1,lon1) and (lat2,lon2).
+This is only valid for lines that are 'near' each other as we're using straight lines and not following the curve of the earth.

 Given a Feature Collection that contains a LineString it will return a Feature Collection that contains the "exploded" LineString which are the individual segments of the LineString.